Jean28518/minetest_adminshop/README.md

 Mod for Minetest, which adds adminshops.

 There are no crafting recipe available.
 To place and to break adminshops you need the "adminshop" privilege assigned.
-Only the owner (placer) of the adminshop is able to change the offer.
+Every Player with the "adminshop" privilege is able to configure an adminshop.

 ## Optional: How to work with licenses and adminshop
 The Mod can be found at: https://github.com/Jean28518/minetest_licenses